kaiosilveira/refactoring/README.md

 In Portuguese, we have the funny maxima "faca de dois legumes", which is a play of words on the transposed, localized meaning of "double-edged sword", that well states the tradeoffs involved in certain things.
 This is highly applicable to Object-Oriented Programming and its inheritance features.
 The following refactorings shed light on how to handle commonly found situations related to this so praised (and also often so hated) aspect.

-- **[Pull up method](https://github.com/kaiosilveira/pull-up-method-refactoring)**: Duplication shows up everywhere, sometimes subtly, sometimes shockingly.
+- **[Pull Up Method](https://github.com/kaiosilveira/pull-up-method-refactoring)**: Duplication shows up everywhere, sometimes subtly, sometimes shockingly.
 In the context of OO and class hierarchies, sometimes it's easy to let something that's implemented in another subclass go unnoticed and end up reimplementing it.
 This refactoring helps to clean that up.

-- **[Pull up field](https://github.com/kaiosilveira/pull-up-field-refactoring)**: When working with inheritance, sometimes we end up creating fields that seem particular to that subclass, but in fact was already added to another subclass in the hiearchy.
+- **[Pull Up Field](https://github.com/kaiosilveira/pull-up-field-refactoring)**: When working with inheritance, sometimes we end up creating fields that seem particular to that subclass, but in fact was already added to another subclass in the hiearchy.
 This refactoring helps with these cases.

+- **[Pull Up Constructor Body](https://github.com/kaiosilveira/pull-up-field-refactoring)**: Constructors are handy: they're an easy and quick way to abstract initialization logic in a practical, straightforward manner, but they're also tricky: their constraints in terms of execution order, hierarchical dependency, and sync invocation, can sometimes get in our way.
+This refactoring helps with these ins and outs.

 ---